KULeuven-Diepenbeek/osc-course/content/ch9-memory/memory.md

 As such, this memory mapping needs to be done at **load time**, when the OS takes a program and turns it into a process instance.
 However, for the compiler to generate assembly instructions, it still needs to know the addresses of the variables/functions, as we've said above!
 It seems we have a contradiction here...

 The way this is solved, is by having the compiler generate **relative/logical/virtual addresses**.
 The compiler for example pretends that the program will always be loaded at address 0x0 and places all variables/functions relative to 0x0.
-Then, when the program is executed, the addresses can just be increment with the process chunk's **base address** to get the real, physical address in RAM (so physical adress = compiler-generated/logical/virtual address + base address).
+Then, when the program is executed, the addresses can just be incremented with the process chunk's **base address** to get the real, physical address in RAM (so physical adress = compiler-generated/logical/virtual address + base address).

 As such, we can see that we have **two different address spaces**: the logical/virtual address space (always starting at 0x0 for each process) and the physical address space (where each process starts at a different offset).